 Let me backtrack a little to add that we are both Polish and raised with some superstitions, one of which is that you should never gift someone a knife.
 The idea is that if you give someone a knife, it will sever your relationship.
 Obviously, this does not make for a great anniversary gift.
 The workaround to this is that someone should pay you for the knife you are giving, even if it is only a penny.

 So, for our leather anniversary, I bought A a leather key chain and a fishing knife with a leather sheath, for which he gave me a penny.
-My honey bought me a leather leash for our new puppy, Indy (aka Indiana Bones — more details on Mr. Bones to come), and the thing I’ve always wanted: a new chef’s knife.
+My honey bought me a leather leash for our new puppy, Indy (aka Indiana Bones), and the thing I’ve always wanted: a new chef’s knife.
 I returned his penny.

-I love it!!!
+I adore it.
 For one thing, it’s actually sharp, so really any new knife would have been a boon for me.
-I’ve been slacking in the knife sharpening department… although, in my defense, the cheap knives I’ve had until now weren’t great to begin with and not really worth the time and effort of sharpening…
+I’ve been slacking in the knife sharpening department.
+Although, in my defense, the cheap knives I’ve had until now weren’t really worth the time and effort of sharpening.

 It’s hefty enough to feel like A Knife yet light enough to be easy to handle.
 The handle is comfortable to grip.
 The blade chops smoothly.
 This knife is definitely giving me a reason to brush up on my knife skills in the kitchen!
 Luckily, summer veggies give me plenty of practice.
 This lapse in tradition and superstition was well worth it.
 If you need me, I’ll be in the kitchen, chopping…